 Max number of participants

-Up to 100 participants can join a BlueJeans Meeting.
+Up to 150 participants can join a BlueJeans Meeting in the GT deployment.

 How many active video cameras or VoIP microphones can there be?